 Temporary Business Energy Support Scheme (TBESS)

 The TBESS was introduced to support businesses with increases in their electricity or natural gas (energy) costs.
 A business could make a claim under the scheme if it:

-- is tax compliant
+- was tax compliant

 Further information on the scheme is contained in the TBESS guidelines.

-If your business is a qualifying business, it can make a claim for a Temporary Business Energy Payment (TBEP).
+If a business was a qualifying business, it could make a claim for a Temporary Business Energy Payment (TBEP).

 Next: Qualifying criteria for eligible businesses